Thursday, September 4, 2025

 This article contains a comprehensive guide on backing up and restoring data and schema using a command-line tool and a user-friendly GUI tool — dbForge Studio for PostgreSQL.
 Here, you will discover carefully selected theoretical material designed to broaden your knowledge on the subject, complemented by practical examples to provide you with a hands-on learning experience.

-Working with Data Transfer Objects in ASP.NET Core
+How to Create and Use Data Transfer Objects (DTOs) in ASP.NET Core

 In this article, we’ll connect to PostgreSQL using dotConnect for PostgreSQL which is high performance and enhanced data provider for PostgreSQL that is built on top of ADO.NET and can work on both connected and disconnected modes.